NikEmman/messenger/README.md

 ### App Features

-- A user can sent messages with rich text (format the text with bold, headline, italic, list styles etc.)
+- A user can send messages with rich text (format the text with bold, headline, italic, list styles etc.)
 - Users can create profiles with personal info and an avatar, which is then displayed at a conversation that they participate.
 - Users can update their profile info, or change avatars.
 - Users can see other users' profiles by clicking a particular user's avatar.